kolappannathan/dotnet-web-api-boilerplate/README.md

 This API boilerplate includes the following:

  - Role based JWT authentication.
- - Web API Helpers which standardizes responses, maps errors, etc...
+ - Web API Helper which standardizes responses, maps errors, etc...
- - An implementation of CSV Error logger.
+ - An implementation of Serilog for logging.
  - A core library with the following
    - Custom data model attributes
    - Database adapter